 Note that all metrics should be scored under the assumption that the attacker has already located and identified the vulnerability.
 That is, the analyst need not consider the means by which the vulnerability was identified.
-In addition, it is likely that many different types of individuals will be scoring vulnerabilities (e.g. software vendors, vulnerability bulletin analysts, security product vendors, etc.), however, note that vulnerability scoring is intended to be agnostic to the individual and their organization.
+In addition, it is likely that many different types of individuals will be scoring vulnerabilities (e.g., software vendors, vulnerability bulletin analysts, security product vendors), however, note that vulnerability scoring is intended to be agnostic to the individual and their organization.

 This metric reflects the context by which vulnerability exploitation is possible.
-This metric value (and consequently the Base score) will be larger the more remote (logically, and physically) an attacker can be in order to exploit the vulnerable component.
-The assumption is that the number of potential attackers for a vulnerability that could be exploited from across the Internet is larger than the number of potential attackers that could exploit a vulnerability requiring physical access to a device, and therefore warrants a greater score.
+This metric value (and consequently the Base Score) will be larger the more remote (logically, and physically) an attacker can be in order to exploit the vulnerable component.
+The assumption is that the number of potential attackers for a vulnerability that could be exploited from across a network is larger than the number of potential attackers that could exploit a vulnerability requiring physical access to a device, and therefore warrants a greater Base Score.
 The list of possible values is presented in Table 1.

 Table 1: Attack Vector

-This metric describes the conditions beyond the attacker's control that must exist in order to exploit the vulnerability.
-As described below, such conditions may require the collection of more information about the target, the presence of certain system configuration settings, or computational exceptions.
+This metric describes the conditions beyond the attacker’s control that must exist in order to exploit the vulnerability.
+As described below, such conditions may require the collection of more information about the target, or computational exceptions.
 Importantly, the assessment of this metric excludes any requirements for user interaction in order to exploit the vulnerability (such conditions are captured in the User Interaction metric).
-This metric value is largest for the least complex attacks.
+If a specific configuration is required for an attack to succeed, the Base metrics should be scored assuming the vulnerable component is in that configuration.
+The Base Score is greatest for the least complex attacks.
 The list of possible values is presented in Table 2.

 Table 2: Attack Complexity

 This metric describes the level of privileges an attacker must possess before successfully exploiting the vulnerability.
-This metric is greatest if no privileges are required.
+The Base Score is greatest if no privileges are required.
 The list of possible values is presented in Table 3.

 Table 3: Privileges Required

-This metric captures the requirement for a user, other than the attacker, to participate in the successful compromise of the vulnerable component.
+This metric captures the requirement for a human user, other than the attacker, to participate in the successful compromise of the vulnerable component.
 This metric determines whether the vulnerability can be exploited solely at the will of the attacker, or whether a separate user (or user-initiated process) must participate in some manner.
-This metric value is greatest when no user interaction is required.
+The Base Score is greatest when no user interaction is required.
 The list of possible values is presented in Table 4.

 Table 4: User Interaction